 Self-hypnosis is the conscious act of stopping yourself from falling completely asleep.
 Self-hypnosis allows you to set aside most of your conscious mind to give you access to your subconscious to emphasize (instruct) a healthy idea.

-In the self-hypnotic state, you experience theta brainwaves, the same provided by REM sleep.
+In the self-hypnotic state, you experience theta brainwaves like those provided by REM sleep.
 If you want to learn more about the physiological and mental benefits of self-hypnosis, learn about the benefits of REM sleep.

 Theta brainwaves felt during self-hypnosis do the following:

-• Heighten mental clarity; improve concentration on a single task; decrease awareness of surrounding environment
+Heighten mental clarity; improve concentration on a single task; decrease awareness of the surrounding environment

-Anytime throughout your day when you focus on one idea at the exclusion of all else, you may be in a self-hypnotic state.
-In such a state, events can happen around you that other people notice but you will not.
-You can be addressed by someone and answer intelligently without having any recollection of the conversation afterward.
+Anytime you focus on one idea at the exclusion of all else throughout your day, you may be in a self-hypnotic state.
+In such a state, events can happen around you that others notice, but you will not.
+You can even respond to someone intelligently without recollecting the conversation.

-You can experience hypnotic effects in the waking state in varying degrees from authority figures in your life such as parents, actors, sports figures, police officers, politicians, cinematic film, and literature.
+You can experience varying degrees of hypnotic effects in the waking state from authority figures such as parents, actors, sports figures, police officers, politicians, cinematic film, and literature.
 The more authority you emotionally give to an outside influence and the more emotionally connected you are to it, the more powerfully the outside influence can affect your subconscious.

 You can be attacked by dogs countless times and not become afraid of dogs.
-But you can become afraid of dogs from one attack if that attack produces within you a sufficient emotional response.
-It’s not the degree of threat that matters, but the perceived degree of threat.
+But you can become afraid of dogs from one attack if that attack produces a sufficient emotional response within you.
+It’s not the degree of threat that matters but the perceived degree of threat.

 All hypnosis is self-hypnosis